tomatau/tomatao-blog/posts/importing-assets-in-server-code.md

 ### Roll Up Node-Hook

 One way to alleviate this pain of the server render is to place a filter around the module require system in NodeJS.
-Some colleagues and myself have released a module that will do this for you, `node-hook-filename`.
+Some colleagues and myself have released a module that will do this for you, [node-hook-filename](https://github.com/tomatau/node-hook-filename).
 It allows you to pass an array of string values that will be tested against each require and then *stub* the require out.

 ```js
 import nhf from 'node-hook-filename'